Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Application to the finite element method

 \begin{remark} To avoid unimportant difficulties, we set in \eqref{eq:h2} the same initial function $u_0$ as \eqref{eq:h1}.
 This fact implies that the initial value $u_{h,\tau}(0)\in X_h$ of the solution $u_{h,\tau}$ of \eqref{eq:h2} must be

 where $P_h$ denotes the $L^2$ projection of $L^{2}\to X_h$ defined as

 \end{remark}

 In this setting, we have the consistency $B_{\tau}(u-u_{h,\tau},v)=0$ for all $v\in \mathcal{S}_{h,\tau}$, where $u$ and $u_{h,\tau}$ respectively represent the solutions of \eqref{eq:h1} and \eqref{eq:h2}.
 Therefore, in exactly the same way as for the proof of Theorems \ref{th:0} and \ref{th:1}, we obtain the nearly best approximation inequalities such as \eqref{eq:100a} and \eqref{eq:100b}.
-Unfortunately, those results are useless for deducing explicit convergence rates directly.
+Unfortunately, those results are useless for deducing explicit convergence rates directly. \ns{In fact, we used equalities $(I_nu)^{n,+}-u_{\tau}^{n,+}=0$ $(n=0,\ldots,N-1)$ in the proof of Theorem \ref{th:2}.
+But, we now do not know whether $(I_nu)^{n,+}-u_{h,\tau}^{n,+}$ $(n=0,\ldots,N-1)$ all vanish or not.}